AgoraNomic/agoranomic.github.io/play.md

 ## Things to Do Right Away

 **Give Yourself a Welcome Package** by simply saying (in Agora-Business) "I award myself a Welcome Package."
 This gives some starting items to new players.
-At the time of writing, it includes a "stamp" and some "hooves".
-Read the Ways to Win section for an idea of what to do with those.
-See Rule 2499 for more details.
+At the time of writing, it includes a "stamp" and some "spendies".
+Keep reading to see what to do with these.
+See Rule 2499 for more details on Welcome Packages.

 ## Things to Do Regularly